 I found that a great way for a music producer to sell more audio products is to go ahead and host a giveaway.

 - Mass giveaways ($1000+ in prizes)

 - Consistent giveaways (weekly raffle)

-When a music producer host a mask giveaway they advertise and promote the hell out of it!
+When a music producer hosts a mask giveaway they advertise and promote the hell out of it!

-In case of such as this, they are giving out pretty huge prizes, perhaps a microphone or even recording equipment.
+In case of such this, they are giving out pretty huge prizes, perhaps a microphone or even recording equipment.

 Consistent giveaways are different.

-Rather, you keep the giveaway link somewhere on your social media profiles for a new artist to check in and get closer in your funnels.
+Rather, you keep the giveaway link somewhere on your social media profiles for a new artists to check in and get closer to your funnels.

 The cool thing about the giveaway is that it gives you access to a bunch of new artists!